adamrodger/gcloud-ctx/README.md

 A fast replacement for [`gcloud config configurations`](https://cloud.google.com/sdk/gcloud/reference/config/configurations) written in Rust for managing [Google Cloud Platform](https://cloud.google.com/) `gcloud` configurations easily and quickly

-**Note**: This project is independent and not afilliated with Google in any way
+**Note**: This project is independent and not affiliated with Google in any way

 ![Screencast](https://github.com/adamrodger/gcloud-ctx/blob/master/doc/screencast.svg)